Zalewa/python-symmetricjsonrpc3/README.txt

 Python Symmetric JSON-RPC 3
 ===========================

-"A symmetric, transport-layer agnostic JSON-RPC implemenation in python."
+"A symmetric, transport-layer agnostic JSON-RPC implemenation in Python."

 A JSON-RPC (see https://jsonrpc.org) implementation for Python, with the following features: